These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 Ecco Cohen Kids Shoes

-Ecco are a danish brand of shoes that if you’ve ever worn before, you know.
+Ecco are a Danish brand of shoes that if you’ve ever worn before, you know how comfortable they can be.

-Back when I was in school it was all about the Clarks Daytona. (pictured above, the Descent is yet to make it to the insta🙄)
+Back when I was in school it was all about the Clarks Daytona. (pictured above, the Descent is yet to make it to Insta)

 The Descent gives the classic school shoe look of the Daytona but with a softer more supportive sole.